kongware/scriptum/ch-2.md

 o !== p; // true
 ```

 This expression compares references.
-In a referential transparent environment `o` and `p` are indistinguishable, because there values are exactly the same.
-While comparing two references in Javascript is possible it is an impure operation, which should be conducted with additional safety measures only.
+In a referential transparent environment `o` and `p` are indistinguishable, because their values are exactly the same.
+While comparing two references in Javascript is possible it is still an impure operation, which should be only conducted with additional safety measures.
 I will introduce a purely functional way to work with reference types in a later chapter.

 Without references there is no identity and thus no reasonable way to mutate values.
-The only alternative is to simply create new value whenever we need a modified one.
+The only alternative is to simply create a new value whenever we need a modified one.
 So instead of a single value that changes over time we work with sequences of immutable values.

 Creating new values is an expensive operation if we have to deal with complex ones.
-Fortunately there are purely functional data types based on persistent data structures, which rely on structural sharing.
+Fortunately there are purely functional data types based on persistent data structures in the functional world, which are based on structural sharing.
 They render the copy process quite efficient no matter how complex the data structures are.
 Purely functional data structures are covered in a later chapter of this course.

 ### The function call stack

 If we want to work with sequences of distinct values we need a way to bind them to names and to distribute them throughout the code.
-We are not allowed to rebind new values  to existing names in the same scope (or put imperatively: reassign a variable to a new value).
+However, as already mentioned we are not allowed to rebind new values to existing names in the same scope (or put imperatively: reassign a variable to a new value).
 But we work with functions after all.
 So let us utilize the function scope.

 Whenever we need a reassignment we just call a function with the desired value as its argument.
-Now if you squint hard enough you can still think of immutable name bindings as variables, because the same name can hold various values provided it is declared in different scopes.
+Now if you squint hard enough you can still think of immutable name bindings as variables, because the same name can hold various values provided it is declared in different function scopes.
 From this perspective a variable is just a name binding which exists in consecutive function call stack elements.

 If we know the number of reassignments upfront, we can manually nest function calls: